Why Most Hospitality Renovations Fail After Opening

 Narrative creates continuity, not theme.

-Materials are chosen for aging, not perfection.
+Materials are selected for aging, not flawlessness.

-The goal is not to impress once — but to work well, quietly, every day.
+It is to work well, quietly, every day.

 Longevity Is the Real Metric

-Guests sense when a place feels grounded.
+Guests sense when a space feels grounded.

 Staff feel when a space supports them.

-Owners see when capital holds its value.
+Owners see when investment holds value.

 Design as Stewardship